abrasive/shairport/README.md

 Shairport Sync does not support AirPlay video or photo streaming.

-This branch -- 2.2 -- is the stable branch of Shairport Sync.
-To access the development version, please switch to the 2.3 branch.
+This branch -- "master" -- is the stable branch of Shairport Sync.
+To access the development version, please switch to the "development" branch.

 More Information
 -------